-- 3. The subject registration will be limited to a seed mix of Bacillus thuringiensis Cry1Ab, Vip3Aa20, mCry3A, Cry1A.105, Cry2Ab2, and eCry3.1Ab proteins and the genetic material necessary for their production in Event Bt11 [OECD Unique ID.
-SYN-BTØ11-1], Event MIR162 [OECD Unique ID.
-SYN-IR162-4], Event MIR604 [OECD Unique ID.
-SYN-IR6Ø4-5], Event MON 89034 [OECD Unique ID.
-MON-89034-3], and Event 5307 [OECD Unique ID.
-SYN-Ø53Ø7-1] corn seed blended with not less than 5% non-Bt corn seed. - 4.
-Submit/cite all data, determined by EPA to be acceptable and required to support the individual plant incorporated protectants within the time frames required by the terms and conditions of EPA Registration Numbers 67979-1, 67979-5, 67979-14, and 67979-22, respectively. - 5.
+- 3. The subject registration will be limited to Bacillus thuringiensis Cry1Ab, Vip3Aa20, mCry3A, Cry1A.105, Cry2Ab2 and eCry3.1Ab proteins and the genetic material necessary for their production in Event Bt11 [OECD Unique ID SYN-BTØ11-1], Event MIR162 [OECD Unique ID SYN-IR162-4], MIR604 [OECD Unique ID SYN-IR6Ø4-5], Event MON 89034 [OECD Unique ID MON-89034-3], and Event 5307 [OECD Unique ID SYN- Ø53Ø7-1]. - 4.
+Submit/cite all data, determined by EPA to be acceptable and required to support the individual plant-incorporated protectants, within the time frames required by the terms and conditions of products bearing EPA Registration Numbers 67979-1, 67979-5, 67979-14, and 67979-22, respectively. - 5.
 Make the following labeling change before you release this product for shipment: - Revise the EPA Registration Number to read, "EPA Reg.
-No. 67979-35." - 6.
-You must commit to do the following Insect Resistance Management (IRM) Program, consisting of the following elements: - Requirements for Syngenta Seeds, LLC-Field Crops-NAFTA (Syngenta) to implement an IPM-based stewardship program designed to reduce selection pressure for corn rootworm (CRW) resistance. - Requirements relating to a refuge assurance program for ensuring the correct refuge blend percentage. - Requirements relating to creation of a non-Bacillus thuringiensis (Bt) corn refuge in cotton growing areas in conjunction with the planting of any acreage of Bt11 × MIR162 × MIR604 × MON 89034 × 5307 Refuge Seed Blend Corn. - Requirements for Syngenta to prepare and require Bt11× MIR162 × MIR604 × MON 89034 × 5307 Refuge Seed Blend Corn users to sign grower agreements that impose binding contractual obligations on growers to comply with the growing requirements. - Requirements for Syngenta to develop, implement, and report to EPA on programs to educate growers about IRM for seed blends. - Requirements for Syngenta to develop, implement, and report to EPA on monitoring programs to evaluate whether there are statistically significant and biologically relevant changes in susceptibility to the Cry1Ab, Vip3Aa20, Cry1A.105, and Cry2Ab2 proteins in the target insects. - Requirements for Syngenta to develop, and if triggered, to implement a remedial action plan that would contain measures Syngenta would take in the event that any field-relevant insect resistance to Cry1Ab, Vip3Aa20, Cry1A.105, and Cry2Ab2 was detected, as well as to report on activity under the plan to EPA.
+No. 67979-37." - 6.
+You must commit to do the following Insect Resistance Management (IRM) Program, consisting of the following elements: - Requirements for Syngenta Seeds, LLC-Field Crops-NAFTA (Syngenta) to implement an IPM-based stewardship program designed to reduce selection pressure for corn rootworm (CRW) resistance. - Requirements relating to creation of a non-Bacillus thuringiensis (Bt) lepidopteran-protected hybrid corn refuge in cotton growing areas in conjunction with the planting of any acreage of Bt11 × MIR162 × MIR604 × MON 89034 × 5307 Corn. - Requirements for Syngenta to prepare and require Bt11 × MIR162 × MIR604 × MON 89034 × 5307 Corn users to sign grower agreements that impose binding contractual obligations on growers to comply with the growing requirements. - Requirements for Syngenta to develop, implement, and report to EPA on programs to educate growers about IRM. - Requirements for Syngenta to develop, implement, and report to EPA on monitoring programs to evaluate whether there are statistically significant and biologically relevant changes in susceptibility to the Cry1Ab, Vip3Aa20, Cry1A.105, and Cry2Ab2 proteins in the target insects - Requirements for Syngenta to develop, and if triggered, to implement a remedial action plan that would contain measures Syngenta would take in the event that any field-relevant insect resistance Cry1Ab, Vip3Aa20, Cry1A.105, or Cry2Ab2 was detected, as well as to report on activity under the plan to EPA. - Requirements for Syngenta to investigate reports of unexpected CRW damage to Bt11 × MIR162 × MIR604 × MON 89034 × 5307 Corn from growers ("performance inquiries") and sample CRW to determine if the insects are resistant to mCry3A, or eCry3.1Ab.

-- Requirements for Syngenta to investigate reports of unexpected CRW damage to Bt11× MIR162 × MIR604 × MON 89034 × 5307 Refuge Seed Blend Corn from growers ("performance inquiries") and sample CRW to determine if the insects are resistant to mCry3A or eCry3.1Ab. - Requirements for Syngenta to recommend CRW management options to growers in response to cases of unexpected CRW damage to Bt11× MIR162 × MIR604 × MON 89034 × 5307 Refuge Seed Blend Corn. - Requirements regarding mitigation and notification actions that Syngenta would take in the event that CRW resistance was detected. - Requirements for Syngenta to make available to the Agency upon request records of the number of units of Bt11 × MIR162 × MIR604 × MON 89034 × 5307 Refuge Seed Blend Corn sold or shipped and not returned, and the number of such units that were sold to persons who have signed grower agreements for the previous growing season, within three months of the request. - Requirements for Syngenta to submit reports on CRW IPM stewardship and resistance monitoring within the time frames specified in this registration notice. - Bag Tag Requirements for Bt11 × MIR162 × MIR604 × MON 89034 × 5307 Refuge Seed Blend Corn.
-Seed bags and/or bag tags for corn hybrids that contain plant-incorporated protectants produced in Bt11 × MIR162 × MIR604 × MON 89034 × 5307 Refuge Seed Blend Corn must display the registration number and active ingredients, and stipulate that growers read the Syngenta Stewardship Guide (or equivalent guidance) prior to planting these hybrids.
+- Requirements for Syngenta to recommend CRW management options to growers in response to cases of unexpected CRW damage to Bt11 × MIR162 × MIR604 × MON 89034 × 5307 Corn. - Requirements regarding mitigation and notification actions that Syngenta would take in the event that CRW resistance was detected. - Requirements for Syngenta, to maintain, and provide the Agency upon request, the number of units sold by state and county, IRM grower agreement results, and substantive changes to educational programs.
+Syngenta is required to submit reports within three months of the Agency's request. - Requirements for Syngenta to submit reports on CRW IPM stewardship and resistance monitoring within the time frames specified in this registration notice. - Bag Tag Requirements for Bt11 × MIR162 × MIR604 × MON 89034 × 5307 Corn: Seed bags and/or bag tags for corn hybrids that contain plant-incorporated protectants produced in Corn must display the Bt11 × MIR162 × MIR604 × MON 89034 × 5307 Corn registration number and active ingredients, and stipulate that growers read the Syngenta Stewardship Guide (or equivalent guidance) prior to planting these hybrids.
 The refuge size requirement must be displayed on the bag or bag tag in both text and graphic format.

 a.
-Integrated Pest Management Stewardship Program (IPM)
+IPM.
+Integrated Pest Management Stewardship Program